jonescompneurolab/hnn/README.md

 Please follow the links on our [installation page](installer) to find instructions for your operating system.

+## Quickstart

+Just do:

+    $ ./hnn.sh

+to start the HNN graphical user interface

 ## Command-line usage

 HNN is not designed to be invoked from the command line, but we have started